 Adamantly arguing that the facts correlate

 So did the trio demonstrate or prove that the alien abduction experience is a completely unconscious phenomenon?
 They analysed a few cases of implanted memory and discussed the SRA cases and strongly argued that all abduction experience is a matter of false memory syndrome brought on by sleep paralysis.
-What they did was argue that drawings of aliens, having been seen or unseen, end up in the abductees’ unconscious and then somehow manifest as a memory of an actual event – the catalyst being sleep paralysis.
+What they did was argue that drawings of aliens, having been seen or unseen, end up in the abductees’ unconscious and then somehow manifest as a memory of an actual event – the catalyst being sleep paralysis; sleep paralysis brings on the abduction experience.
 And by extension, they strongly implied that aliens could not possibly be abducting people.
 Once again, they did not prove that all drawings of aliens are the result of human imagination because they didn’t set out to demonstrate that, and they did not prove that all drawings of aliens do end up in peoples’ unconscious because they didn’t set out to demonstrate that either.
 They simply drew together these elements and argued that they are strong correlates.

 If you cannot demonstrate that all alien drawings are the result of human imagination, and that all alien drawings end up in peoples’ unconscious, then you are only arguing for it to be the case.
 You are theorizing.
 A statistically significant sample of the population of alleged unconscious abduction experience is needed to be able to claim generalization.
 Because the population of alien abduction experiencers is not fully known, it is unobtainable.
 The fact that the trio did not look at the evidence of alien’s abducting people but evidence of something else, it means that their starting premise was that aliens do not really abduct people because they aren’t real.
 Therefore, it must be the result of human imagination.
 They did not see that by saying aliens cannot possibly abduct people because aliens are in fact drawings by imaginative people, is absurd.
 You cannot say aliens are real (which they strongly implied in the Introduction) and then say they are drawings.
 Again, that is contradictory.

 If one looks for evidence of myth (alleged alien abduction) by beginning with myth (e.g. aliens are drawings by imaginative humans), then the conclusion can only substantiate myth (e.g. that alien abduction is imaginative).
 If one argues that alien drawings come to inhabit the unconscious and will manifest in dream states, then one will concluded that aliens alone are the result of confabulation.
 If the trio had have looked at the alien abduction experience by beginning with the reality of alien visitation, which, by the way, is easier to substantiate (Dolan & Zabel, 2010), then their conclusion would not have been that aliens are human drawings that come to inhabit the unconscious and result in an alien abduction experience.
 Their conclusion would have been different; it would have been inconclusive, and that it needs further investigation.
 Not all aliens are products of human imagination.
 UFOs are evidence of aliens and therefore, evidence, at least, of the possibility of abduction.
-UFOs in themselves are not, at this moment, strong evidence of alien abduction; however, they are evidence of alien visitation.
+UFOs in themselves are not, at this moment, strong evidence of alien abduction; however, I should say UFOs are evidence of alien visitation.
 The evidence for visiting aliens does not also preclude the possibility of abduction; it merely raises other questions deserving further enquiry.
 Why would they abduct people, is just one of them.

 A proper investigation requires a proper starting place

 If we are to properly investigate the alien abduction experience, we must first preclude the existence and presence of aliens on Earth.
 The empirical evidence against alien abduction must by extension automatically preclude the existence of aliens, because to claim that aliens couldn’t possibly abduct humans is patently absurd.
 It’s like saying that humans couldn’t possibly abduct cows, but they do.
 The whole idea of alien abduction seems absurd, but it doesn’t mean it can’t happen or hasn’t happened or isn’t happening.
 The absence of aliens will necessarily support the absence of alien abduction.
 The absence of aliens, however, cannot today be strongly supported.
 In fact, the evidence strongly favours the existence of aliens.
 The evidence of alien visitation is substantial, if Randle et al can be bothered to look at it.
-If the researchers cannot empirically nullify the evidence of alien visitation then it cannot empirically nullify the possibility of alien abduction, that some people are being abducted.
+If the researchers cannot empirically nullify the evidence of alien visitation then it cannot empirically nullify the possibility of alien abduction, that some people are being abducted; experiencing alien abduction.
 The research hasn’t ended at all, it has only just begun.

 The statement alien abduction is happening presupposes aliens exist, but not that abduction cannot happen.
 To begin an investigation of the truth of alien abduction by attempting to disprove the possibility of abduction is to begin the investigation in the wrong place.